Best third-party CarPlay apps

 Castro

 Like I've said before, the mark of a good CarPlay app is that it gets you in and out quickly, and Castro is great for that.
-Like Overcast, Castro has two tabs to choose from: Queue and Inbox.
+Like Overcast, Castro has two tabs: Queue and Inbox.
 If you're unfamiliar with Castro, the Inbox is where new episodes of your shows sit until you start listening to them.
 After that, they head over to the Queue until they're done.
 Your Queue, meanwhile, is a list of podcast episodes in the order that you want to play them, much like Apple Music's Up Next feature.
 While playing a podcast will automatically add it to the queue, you can also manually add episodes from Castro on the iPhone.

 NPR One

-NPR One offers on-demand NPR content when you're ready to listen.
-Get the latest news, tune into your favorite NPR shows and more.
+NPR One offers on-demand NPR content whenever you want to listen.
+Get the latest news, tune into your favorite NPR shows, and more.
 NPR One is divided into four sections.
 Catch Up offers a playback of NPR's latest national news broadcast so you're kept abreast with the events of the day.
 Up Next offers options for what you should listen to after your current program.
 If you follow any shows, Followed Shows is where you'll find them.
 Finally, Recommended shows you NPR programs that it thinks you'll like based on your listening history.

 MLB At Bat

-With Spring training games well underway, and Opening Day fast approaching, MLB At Bat's CarPlay app is the perfect companion for baseball-loving road warriors.
+MLB At Bat's CarPlay app is the perfect companion for baseball-loving road warriors.
 While it doesn't offer video (you're driving!), you can listen in to any available games with MLB At Bat's radio feature.
-Open the app to get a list of games that you could listen to, including a notation about the game's current inning.
+Open the app to get a list of available games, including a notation about the game's current inning.
 Then just tap on the game you want to listen to and pick which side's radio station you want and you're good to go.

 Spotify